jobelche/Empirical-Accuracy/README.md

 A more jargon-free definition is provided by Wikipedia.
 To quote Wikipedia, "The law of large numbers is a mathematical law that states that the average of the results obtained from a large number of independent random samples converges to the true value, if it exists."

+LLN converges on the truth if it exists.

 If someone flips a coin three times and it lands heads-up three times, you instinctively know there is not enough information to prove that the coin will always land heads up.
-No one would pay a premium for that coin.
+Is threee flips enough to converge on the truth?
+No one would pay a premium for that coin as  aheads only coin.
 We all instinctively know the coin isn't any better at landing heads-up than any other coin.
 Landing a coin heads up three times doesn't make it a "heads-up coin" any more than printing a sub-MOA three-shot group makes a rifle a sub-MOA rifle.
-How many coin tosses does your instinct tell you to take before you start to believe the coin is different from the average?
+How many coin tosses does your instinct tell you to take before you start to believe you are converging on the truth of the coin might be different from the average?
 Ten tosses?
 Fifty tosses?
 A thousand tosses?
 For whatever reason, humans seem to be better at detecting bad sample rates in simple systems but then easily accept bad sample rates in complex systems.
 The good news is that many rational minded people figured out processes to remove human bias from the process.
-When a slight human bias is the difference between choosing the right player in a draft or not, or launching a successful add compain or not, these people have successfully resorted to the LLN.
-One random taste test for a new product is less useful than 50 taste tests.
+When a slight human bias is the difference between choosing the best player in a draft or not, or launching a successful advertising compain or not, these people have successfully resorted to the LLN.
+One random taste test for a new product is llikely to have converged on the truth than 50 taste tests.
 One participant in a drug trial is less useful than 5,000 participants.

 ## Data is King...
 A Better System